 Who Should Hold Security Deposits, the Property Manager or the Owner?

 Most states require property managers to hold security deposits in trust accounts separate from operating funds.
-Check your state’s specific requirements, as penalties for mishandling deposits can be severe, as requirements vary by jurisdiction, so check with a legal professional in your area.
+Requirements vary by jurisdiction, so check with a legal professional in your area.